svenevs/exhale/README.rst

 License
 ----------------------------------------------------------------------------------------

-This project uses a BSD 3-clause license, listed at the top of ``exhale.py``, in hopes that it will be accessible to most projects.
+This project uses a BSD 3-clause license, in hopes that it will be accessible to most projects.
 If you require a different license, please raise an issue and I will consider a dual license.

+The full license is `available here <https://github.com/svenevs/exhale/LICENSE.md>`_.